 We are looking for projects that propose adaptive strategies, not a technical fix.
 We assume that the Stanton journey may not be linear, will likely involve both known stakeholders and new partners, and that it will require patience, perseverance and flexibility.
-Whether or not the problem is solved, we expect Stanton Fellows to share their lessons learned with colleagues in the field, so others can build upont that knowledge.
+Whether or not the problem is solved, we expect Stanton Fellows to share their lessons learned with colleagues in the field, so others can build upon that knowledge.

-Each fellow will design his or her own project and plan.
+Each fellow designs his or her own project and plan.
 We are looking for projects that build on the fellow’s expertise and allow him or her to reach in new directions.
 Fellows should present projects that they would not otherwise be able to do in the course of their day-to-day work, if not for the Stanton Fellowship.